yoctopuce/Yocto-Visualization/README.md

 Make sure that Mono is installed (min version 4) as well as Mono-Develop (min version 5) and open the  *.csprog* project with Mono-Develop.
 Avoid the flatpak based Mono-Develop version as it is sand-boxed and can't access to the libusb.
 More info on [this page](https://www.yoctopuce.com/EN/article/yocto-visualization-v2-on-linux)

 ### On macOS
 Install Mono for macOS (Visual Studio channel) and Visual Studio for macOS and open the *.csprog* project with Visual Studio.
-More info on [this page](https://www.yoctopuce.com/EN/article/yocto-visualization-v2-on-macos)
+More info on [this page](https://www.yoctopuce.com/EN/article/yocto-visualization-v2-on-macos).
+Note however that Yocto-Visualization will *not* work on Cortana.

 ## What you need to know
 - The application is based on the Yoctopuce YSensor generic class.
 Any past, present and future Yoctopuce sensor compatible with this class will work with this application.